aaron-p1/threading.nvim/README.md

 - a way to communicate with the thread
 - stop all threads when neovim is closed
 - maybe add option to let the thread terminate if function ends
+- mutable tables
+- make changing upvalue to a function value work
+- maybe check if a function has a return statement and if not, run it in the child thread

 ## Usage